schmittjoaopedro/email-testing/README.md

 ## The implementation

-You can see all the implementation details in the following repository: https://github.com/schmittjoaopedro/email-testing
+The implementation is available in this repo: https://github.com/schmittjoaopedro/email-testing

 ### Running the project